 As the root of several modern languages, including the languages of law, government, modern science, and logic, Latin helps our students practice deep literacy across the curriculum.

 We don't over-schedule students.
 Instead, we keep them focused on foundational ways of doing and thinking, like writing, presenting, experimenting, and building.

-We see UC a-g subject requirements as minimums, not impositions, and this allows us to give each student, starting their sophomore year, a variety of electives and directed research tutorials, including a senior capstone project.
+We see UC a-g subject requirements as minimums, not impositions, and this allows us to offer a variety of electives.